GhostKato/server-messenger/README.md

    - Middleware development for authentication and error handling.

 2. **Development of functionality:**
-   - Implementation of operations for contacts, users.
+   - Performing operations for messages, users.
-   - Creating mechanisms for loading and storing user and contact photos.
+   - Creating mechanisms for loading and storing user photos.

 ## Advantages of the server side

 - **Scalability:** The server can handle large volumes of contacts and support thousands of simultaneous users.
 - **Convenience:** API makes it easy to integrate the server with various front-end interfaces, mobile applications or other services.
-- **Safety:** The use of modern encryption and data protection methods guarantees the security of both contacts and user data.
+- **Safety:** The use of modern encryption and data protection methods guarantees the security of both messages and user data.

 ## Technologies used